aspose-slides/Aspose.Slides-Documentation/cpp/getting-started/licensing/_index.md

   * An explicit path
   * The folder containing the dll of the component (included in Aspose.Slides)
   * The folder containing the assembly that calls the dll of the component (included in Aspose.Slides)
-  * The folder containing the entry assembly (your .exe)
 * To avoid the limitations associated with the evaluation version, you need to set a license before using Aspose.Slides.
 You only have to set a license once per application or process.

 ## **Applying a License**